 In the meantime, residents are enjoying the ginkgo… grown in a field for about 15 years and transplanted just last week.
 This native to Japan is already 14-feet tall, but its “roots” go back 270 million years.
 These ancient trees are known survivors.
 In fact, a half dozen ginkgos survived the Hiroshima blast and are still thriving today.

 The red oak and the ginkgo are vastly different - and their contrast serves as a perfect example of the range of flora that can be spotted throughout the Still Hopes campus.

-“The ‘plant power’ of what we can do in Columbia, South Carolina is immense,” said Chris Spearen, Still Hopes Landscape Supervisor.
+“The ‘plant power’ of what we can do in Columbia, South Carolina is immense,” said Chris Spearen, Landscape Supervisor at our Senior Living Community in West Columbia, SC.
 “We use an extensive variety of plants and trees with different blooming cycles.”

 Spearen developed a love of landscaping from his father, a lifelong gardener.
 He was offered a position after college at the Riverbanks Zoo Botanical Garden, working his way up from intern to senior horticulturist.
 Three years ago, Chris joined the Still Hopes family.
 He carefully considers each addition to the gardens across the 44-acre senior living community.

 “I think about what types of trees and plants would be suitable for that space.
 I focus on the colors and textures of the plant itself, and not just the flowers,” said Spearen.